ManjiaIsla/devfolio/README.md

 ![Preview](https://user-images.githubusercontent.com/9112801/96329524-c8906600-101b-11eb-8fd8-4d45e7f0cd1b.jpg)

 Devfolio is a modern and production-ready personal portfolio and blog template built on GatsbyJS and styled with TailwindCSS.
-Easily show off your projects, experience, and skills, as well as write blog posts showcasing your knowledge.
+Easily show off your education, experience, and skills, as well as write blog posts showcasing your knowledge.

 Some of the features include: